 Depending on where you live, dealing with heavy rain and the threat of landslides or floods might be major factors when planning your home or business.
 According to FEMA, just one inch of flooding in your home or business can cost you $27,000 in repairs.
 Landslides have the potential to bury your building completely.
-Most use some kind of retaining wall for protection from landslides and flooding.
+Most use some kind of concrete retaining wall for protection from landslides and flooding.
 Here are the top benefits of precast concrete retaining walls.

 Quick and Timely Construction

 Precast concrete is not poured on-site like cast-in-place concrete.
 It is manufactured in a temperature-controlled facility by skilled technicians.
 Once all the concrete components are complete, they are shipped to your project site to be assembled.

 Assembly is relatively easy for precast concrete retaining walls and doesn’t need skilled workers – although you might need a crane or forklift.
 The mapped area is prepped and leveled, the support posts installed into the ground, and the wall panels are lifted over the support posts to slide into place.
 Concrete caps are placed over the support posts to cover the opening, and the precast concrete retaining wall is finished.

 With cast-in-place concrete, each step has to happen one at a time.
 With precast concrete, you can cast multiple parts at once and do other steps, like prepping the ground, while the concrete is casting.
 Since everything is made indoors, there are no weather delays.
 Most times, your precast concrete retaining wall will be ready much quicker than other methods of construction.

 A Precast Concrete Retaining Wall is Long-Lasting and Durable

 Another considerable benefit of pouring the precast concrete retaining walls in a temperature-controlled facility is it is much easier to control the quality.
 Bad temperatures and weather can lower the strength of concrete during the curing process.
 In fact, concrete has an optimal curing temperature.